hidayatarg/hidayatarg/README.md

 ## 💻  I am a senior software enginer.

-- ⚡ I love Programming, and Developing Great Software
+- ⚡ I love Programming, and Developing Great Softwares
 - 🌱 I’m addicted to learning and growing every single day
 - 📫 How to reach me